The community has continued to be well and covid-free. Thank you for your kind support, patience and consideration over the last eighteen months.

 Anumodana and much appreciation for the generous support of many friends over recent months.

 For friends and supporters wanting to know how things are working at he moment, here is a brief summary:

 1. The buildings remain closed to visitors for the time being, with the exception of the Dhamma Hall vestibule just before the meal time.
 2. We are pausing the reopening for short term guests coming to stay.
-We currently full until September, and will decide in mid-August when we will resume taking short term guests.
+We are currently full until the end of September, and will see in mid-September if we can resume taking any short term guests.

-3.It will continue to be possible to come to the monastery to offer dana, whether cooked food or supplies.
+3.You are welcome to come to the monastery to offer dana, whether cooked food or supplies.
 If possible please phone us on 01404 891251 or email prior to coming.
-Usually one or more of the monks will be available outdoors to offer an anumodana and for a short conversation.
-By prior arrangement it is usually also possible to go for a walk in the grounds.
+Usually one or more of the monks will be available to offer an anumodana and for a short conversation.

 4. If you are looking for online resources to help support you, we suggest that a good place to start is the website of Amaravati, our main monastery: www.amaravati.org They have an extensive library of free Dhamma talks, books, guided meditations and chanting which you can download.
 If you would like a hard copy of a particular book, many of these are also available on request from us or from Amaravati.
 Amaravati are also posting videos of Dhamma talks online at: https://vimeo.com/amaravativideo

 5. Some supporters who are unable to visit in person have arranged deliveries of requisites, or sent funds to enable the lay residents to either go once a fortnight to the shops, or order requisites online.
 If you would like to offer support in this way please see details in the Contributing section.
 If you would like to dedicate an offering on a particular day or for a particular reason, please let us know.